Comparative study of thermostimulated luminescence and electron emission of nitrogen nanoclusters and films

-We have studied thermo-stimulated luminenscence and electron emission of nitrogen films and nanoclusters containing free radicals of atomic nitrogen.
-Thermo-stimulated electron emission from N2 nanoclusters was observed for the first time.
-Thermo-stimulated luminescence spectra obtained during the destruction of a N2-He sample are similar to those detected from N2 films pre-irradiated by an electron beam.
+We have studied thermostimulated luminenscence and electron emission of nitrogen films and nanoclusters containing atomic nitrogen free radicals.
+Thermostimulated electron emission from N2 nanoclusters was ob-served for the first time.
+Thermostimulated luminescence spectra obtained during N2-He sample destruction are similar to those detected from N 2 films pre-irradiated by an electron beam.
 This similarity reveals common mechanisms of energy transfer and relaxation.
-The correlation of luminescence intensity and electron current in both systems points to the important role of ionic species in relaxation cascades.
-Sublimation of solid helium shells isolating nitrogen nanoclusters is a trigger for the initiation of thermo-stimulated luminescence and electron emission in these nitrogen-helium condensates. © 2013 AIP Publishing LLC.
+The correlation of the luminescence intensity and the electron cur-rent in both systems points to the important role of ionic species in relaxation cascades.
+A sublimation of solid helium shells isolating nitrogen nanoclusters is a trigger for the initiation of thermostimulated luminescence and electron emission in these nitrogen-helium condensates.
+Copyright © ILTPE.
+2013.

 author list (cited authors)